DeflatedPickle/mapwriter/README.md

 Reobfuscation and Packaging:

-1) Edit the version numbers in mapwriter.forge.MwForge and build.gradle.
+1) Edit the version numbers in mapwriter.forge.MapWriterForge and build.gradle.
    The version numbers in mcmod.info should automatically be set to the same versions as set in the build.gradle file.